How Many Solar Panels Do You Need?

 Arizona6-7

-Factoring in roof space and solar panel placement
+Factor in roof space and panel placement

-Bottom line: How many solar panels do you need?
+Bottom line: how many solar panels do you need?

 FAQ about the number of solar panels needed for your system.